phatdangminh/phatdangminh/README.md

 ---

 <div align="center">
-  <i>✨ "Code is like humor.
-When you have to explain it, it's bad." – Cory House ✨</i>
+  <i>✨ "Every problem has a solution; the key is to approach it with an open mind and a broad perspective." – Phát Đặng ✨</i>
 </div>